 The first time around I tried this, I used to dip the chicken in egg first, then the almond flour.
 I realized the egg is not necessary as the chicken is moist enough for the almond flour to stick all on its own.
 This cut down the time it takes to make this meal by a lot.

 Just remember to season your almond flour BEFORE you bread the chicken with it!
 Otherwise, the chicken may not have as much taste as you might like.
-Feel free to get creative with your seasonings.

-- 1 package thin-sliced chicken cutlet
+- 1 package thin-sliced chicken cutlets (about 5)